 Help your Dynamics AX users become more self-sufficient with a reporting and analytics tool designed for ease and reliability.
 Jet Reports for Dynamics AX is a simple, flexible self-service reporting tool that gives every employee in your organization the ability to create and share financial and operational reports directly inside Excel.

 As a solution that is purpose-built for Dynamics AX, Jet provides multi-database consolidation for full visibility into performance.
 And the best part of all is, it’s quick to implement!
-No complicated software implementation that takes months to see any results – Jet Enterprise can be installed in a few hours, and have you building reports shortly after.
+No complicated software implementation that takes months to see any results – Jet Analytics can be installed in a few hours, and have you building reports shortly after.
 Stop relying on costly Dynamics AX developers and trust your reporting in Dynamics AX 2012 to Jet Reports – and your users!